RMoran98/pawsome-pudding/README.md

 - The Wireframes were created using [balsamiq](https://balsamiq.com/)
 - The code repository was created from this [Code Institute template](https://github.com/Code-Institute-Org/ci-full-template)
 - Photos were edited using [Microsoft Windows 10's inbuilt Photos app](https://www.microsoft.com/en-gb/software-download/windows10)
-- The code to redirect the user from thanks.html back to index.html was provided by [Iullia Konovalova](https://github.com/IuliiaKonovalova).
+- The code to redirect the user from thanks.html back to index.html was provided by [Iullia Konovalova](https://github.com/IuliiaKonovalova)
+- HTML was validated using the [W3C HTML validator](https://validator.w3.org/)
+- CSS was validated using the [W3C CSS validator](https://jigsaw.w3.org/css-validator/)

 ### Media
 [Font Awesome](https://fontawesome.com/) icons have been used on all html pages.